-4.3.6 Interest Rate
+4.7.6 Interest Rate

-The Council is proposing to borrow money from the PWLB in order to support its cash flow position.
+The Council is proposing to borrow money from the Public Works Loan Board (PWLB) in order to support its cash flow position.
 During the previous financial years, decisions regarding capital expenditure have been taken to utilise internal resources and maintain an under borrowed position against its Capital Financing Requirement.
 This is not uncommon across the Local Government sector, at a time when budgets have been squeezed, but reserves have existed.
-The Council is proposing to utilise elements of its reserves in the shape of various projects such as the Pool facility at Ollerton and the contribution to the Robin Hood Hotel.
+The Council is proposing to utilise elements of its reserves to fund various capital.
 This has meant that cash backed by these reserves has been utilised, hence there is a need to borrow money to ensure that the Council has cash at hand to service its day to day costs.
 The timing of borrowing funds will be dictated by the Council's cash flow which forecasts daily expected income and expenditure over the next 3 years.
-Treasury Advisors Arlingclose will be consulted with prior to borrowing to ensure that the Council takes the most economic route, be that either a fixed or variable rate borrowing.
+Treasury Advisors Link Market Services will be consulted with prior to borrowing to ensure that the Council takes the most economic route, be that either a fixed or variable rate borrowing.
 Rates will be monitored over the coming months until such time that the borrowing is secured.

-4.3.7 It will not be possible to finalise funding in the budget strategy until government announcements on future funding levels are published later in the year.
+4.7.7 It will not be possible to finalise funding in the budget strategy until government announcements on future funding levels are published later in the year.
 Members are asked to approve the budget strategy as set out in this report, subject to future announcements; the impact of which will be reported to Policy & Finance Committee.